HeadClot/Low-Poly-Artwork/README.md

 http://creativecommons.org/licenses/by/4.0/

-If you would like to use my artwork feel free just credit me. :)
+If you would like to use my artwork feel free just to use it - credit me if you do so. :)